Partial Distribution Matching via Partial Wasserstein Adversarial Networks: The Proposed Method

 where $const$ is a constant that is not related to $\theta$, and $\pi \in \mathbb{R}^{q \times r}$ is the solution to~\eqref{POT_primal} or~\eqref{POT_primal_lag} obtained via linear programming.
 We represent the non-zero elements in $\pi$ by line segments in Fig.~\ref{C}.
 As can be seen, the value of~\eqref{our_primal} only depends on the distances between the corresponding point pairs that are within the mass or distance threshold, thus minimizing~\eqref{our_primal} will only align these point pairs subjecting to the regularizer $\mathcal{C}$, while omitting all other points, \ie, the hollow points.
 In other words, $\mathcal{L}_{M,m}$ and $\mathcal{L}_{D,h}$ provide two ways to control the degree of alignment of distributions based on the mass or distance criteria.

-However, although the solution to~\eqref{our_primal} indeed partially matches the distributions, it is intractable for large-scale discrete distributions or continuous distributions, due to the high computational cost of solving for $\pi$ using a linear program in each iteration.
+However, although the solution to~\eqref{our_primal} indeed partially matches the distributions, it is intractable for large-scale discrete distributions or continuous distributions, due to the high computational cost of solving for $\pi$ using linear programming in each iteration.

 To address this challenge, we propose to avoid computing $\pi$ by optimizing $\mathcal{L}_{D,h}$ or $\mathcal{L}_{M,m}$ in their KR forms as an alternative to their primal forms.
 To this end, we first present the KR forms for $\mathcal{L}_{D,h}$ and $\mathcal{L}_{M,m}$, and then show that they are differentiable.
 As for $\mathcal{L}_{D,h}$, the KR form is known in~\eqref{KR}, and we further show that it is valid to compute its gradient.
 We also show that a similar statement for $\mathcal{L}_{M,m}$ holds.
 Specifically, we have the following two theorems: \begin{theorem} $\mathcal{L}_{D,h}(\alpha, \beta)$ can be equivalently expressed as~\eqref{KR}.
 There is a solution $\vf^*:\Omega \rightarrow \mathbb{R}$ to problem~\eqref{KR}.
 If $\mathcal{T}_\theta$ satisfies a mild assumption, then $\mathcal{L}_{D,h}(\alpha, \beta_\theta)$ is continuous \wrt $\theta$, and is differentiable almost everywhere.
 Furthermore, we have